fouaddev/hint-my-booking/README.md

 # HintMyBooking

 This is a peer to peer rental app built with @angular/cli@8.3.6, csslint@1.0.5, jshint@2.10.2, npm@6.9.0, typescript@3.6.3.

-to find global dependencies, run: npm list -global --depth 0
+To find global dependencies, run: npm list -global --depth 0

 ## Development server